-What is a Wellness Approach to Health?
+A Wellness Approach to Health

 Tuning in to and fostering our wellbeing is more important than ever, especially with the challenges we have all faced this year.
 There is one model that can greatly help called The Dimensions of Wellness wheel.

 It provides an view of the areas to be aware of and practical ways to help you develop healthy habits.

 Dimensions of Wellness Breakdown

 Wellbeing is made up of many parts and these ‘dimensions’ are interconnected, with one dimension building on another.
 With eight areas in total, each dimension aims to improve your overall mental health and wellbeing, offering a structured and wellness approach to health.

 Occupational wellness means achievement of a healthy work-life balance, managing workplace stress and building and maintaining relationships with your co-workers.